xgmitt00-220814/Type1toUnicode/README.md

 Sadly, it seems its development has stalled and it outright crashed (unhandled exception) on about 1/5 of files we tried.
 (Maybe the authors would fix them if enough people asked?)
 Despite that, it's a very handy tool that can decode and visually display PDF internals.
 We've been using it extensively.

 As we mentioned in the [analysis chapter](#analyzing-your-pdf-files), Type1toUnicode automatically skips all fonts that don't meet certain criteria.
+These deserve to be explained in greater detail, so let's list them:

+* Must be Type1 font.
+* Its toUnicode table must be missing.
+* FontDescriptor must exist and must contain FirstChar and LastChar entries.
+* All characters in the font must be replaced via Differences table.

-These deserve to be explained in greater detail.
-Obviously, it works only on Type1 fonts, read [this article](https://www.gnostice.com/nl_article.asp?id=383) to give you some idea about supported font type and encoding combinations.
+For the first point, read [this article](https://www.gnostice.com/nl_article.asp?id=383) to give you some idea about supported font types and encoding combinations.
 Displaying font type is easy and many PDF viewers can do it.
 Here is how it looks in Adobe Reader XI:

 ![Reader_XI_fonts](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/8c56af8e-1313-4a6d-8641-d6085b8f3841)

 If this condition is not met, Type1toUnicode will print "Font has other type than Type1 -> skipping" into the (verbose) log.
+If the font already has a toUnicode table, then it prints "ToUnicode already exists -> skipping" into the log.

+Like explained in previous chapters, Type1toUnicode requires glyph names (GIDs) to work, but they're surprisingly hard to obtain.
+Normally they're hidden in the font's raw data (PDFStream) which is embedded within the PDF file.
+We tried to decode the data, but it was too complicated (Type1 fonts are in PostScript, after all).
+Fortunately, there was another way.
+Most of the czech magazines used fonts whose characters were completely replaced via Differences table.
+Differences table was originally meant as a supplement for legacy encodings like WinANSI or MacRoman.
+They were limited to 255 characters, which is not nearly enough to cover most Latin-script languages (let alone other languages).
+If other characters were required, they could be replaced via Differences table.
+Normally, the number of replacements is low, but for some arcane reason, all characters were replaced in the magazines.
+Such Difference tables contain GIDs in the same order as CIDs, so it was trivial to know which characters was which.

+FCH LCH serve as check...
 Next, Type1toUnicode can repair only fonts that have certain FontDescriptor entries, most importantly FirstChar and LastChar.
 Here is explanation in [PDF format reference](https://www.verypdf.com/document/pdf-format-reference/txtidx0413.htm); Type1toUnicode needs them to check how many glyphs the font contains.
 If you open the sample file in PDFtalk Snooper and expand Resources-Font tree, it looks like this:

 ![Snooper_first_last](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/3811fff2-16ca-4423-b379-d8930032c0f4)